FerretDB/FerretDB/website/docs/reference/operators/element-operators.md

 *Syntax*: `{ <field>: { $type: <datatype> } }`

-The `$type` operator returns documents where the value of a field is of the specified BSON type.
+Use the `$type` operator to select documents where the data type of a field matches the specified BSON type

 The `<datatype>` parameter can be the type code or alias of the particular data type.

 The following table lists the available BSON type codes and their corresponding aliases: